Forging New Opportunities through International Trade Missions

-To learn more about upcoming trade missions and how you can become a delegate, call us at 206-256-6100 or speak directly with a trade expert in the Office of Economic Development and Competitiveness who specializes in your business sector.
+To learn more about upcoming trade missions and how you can become a delegate, call us at 206-256-6100 or speak directly with an export assistance expert in the Office of Economic Development and Competitiveness who specializes in your business sector.

-Learn more about the role of International Trade in the Department of Commerce as well as its legislative mandates.
+Learn more about the role of Small Business Export Assistance in the Department of Commerce as well as its legislative mandates.